 About Me

-My name is Michael Rizzo Smith and I am currently a first-year graduate student at Vanderbilt University in the Astrophysics PhD program.
+My name is Michael Rizzo Smith and I am currently a second-year graduate student at Vanderbilt University in the Astrophysics PhD program.
 I am originally from New Jersey and graduated from Stony Brook University in New York in May 2021 with a BS in Physics and Astronomy & Planetary Science.
 After graduation, I worked full-time at The Ohio State University for two years as a research technician and data analyst for the ASAS-SN group.
 At OSU I researched core-collapse supernovae with the Large Binocular Telescope.

-Fun Fact: I have a 3 year old husky named Kai that loves to go on adventures with me (pictured above)!
+Fun Fact: I have a 4 year old husky named Kai that loves to go on adventures with me (pictured above)!

 Research